kjappelbaum/mofdscribe/docs/source/featurizers/global/ph.rst

   :alt: Illustration of filtration of a point cloud.

+mofdscribe provides users with two ways of encoding chemistry in descriptors derived from persistent homology analysis:

+1. We can compute the descriptors on substructures consisting of only specific elements (e.g., metals, organic).
+See :ref:`Encoding Chemistry <encoding_chemistry>` for more details.
+2. We can encode the different element types by using different radii for different elements.
+You can enable this by setting :code:`alpha_weight` to :code:`atomic_radius_calculated` or :code:`van_der_waals_radius`

 Vectorizing persistence diagrams
 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,
 For many machine learning models, fixed length vectors are required.